syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 The DropDownList can generate its list items through an array of complex data.
 For this, the appropriate columns should be mapped to the [Fields](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html) property.

-In the following example, `Code.ID` column and `Country.CountryID` column from complex data have been mapped to the [DropDownListFieldSettings.Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Value) and  [DropDownListFieldSettings.Text](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Text), respectively.
+In the following example, the `Code.ID` column and `Country.CountryID` column from complex data have been mapped to the [DropDownListFieldSettings.Value](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Value) and  [DropDownListFieldSettings.Text](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.FieldSettingsModel.html#Syncfusion_Blazor_DropDowns_FieldSettingsModel_Text) respectively.

 {% highlight cshtml %}